Brad Armstrong (wrestler): World Wrestling Entertainment (2006–2012)

 On September 15, 2006, Armstrong signed a contract with World Wrestling Entertainment and began wrestling at ECW brand house shows against Eric Pérez and acting as a trainer to the younger members of the roster.
 In December, around the time rumors of ECW color commentator Tazz leaving the company began to circulate, Armstrong began to make sporadic appearances as a "guest commentator" on the brand.
 The three-man booth did not last and Armstrong resumed his role as a producer.
 While working as a producer for WWE, Armstrong continued to wrestle for various independent promotions in the Southeast.
 At the same time, Armstrong worked at a health store in Marietta and volunteered at Shiloh Hills Christian School in Kennesaw, performing various functions including serving as field trip monitor and assisting with car duty on campus.

-Personal life
+Personal life and death

 James married his wife Lori Jean Spranz on October 17, 1998.
 Together, they had one daughter, Jillian.

 On November 1, 2012, Armstrong was found dead at his home in Kennesaw, Georgia after seeing his physician the previous week for an undisclosed medical issue.
 He was 50 years old.
 His former Lightning Express tag team partner and best friend Tim Horner speculated that he died of a heart attack, which was confirmed by his brother Scott in a 2022 interview.
 Eulogizing Armstrong, Jim Ross described him as "one of the more talented in-ring performers I've ever worked with...one of the most underrated all-time greats ever in the business."